dpc10ster/RJafrocBook/docs/13-froc-vs-afroc.md

 Fig. \@ref(fig:froc-vs-afroc-plot2) (A) FROC curves for CAD observer and the RAD observer.
 The CAD observer is identical to that shown in Fig. \@ref(fig:froc-vs-afroc-plot1).
 The RAD observer is characterized by $\mu = 2$ and $\zeta_1 = 2$.
 This time it is impossible to compare the two FROC curves, as the common range is very small.
 However, wAFROC, plot B, clearly shows the expected superiority of the RAD observer, in spite of the severe underestimate of the corresponding AUC.

-### Small difference in performance
+### Small difference in performance, identical thresholds

 The final example, Fig. \@ref(fig:froc-vs-afroc-plot3) shows that *when there is a small difference in performance*, there is less ambiguity in using the FROC as a basis for measuring performance.
 The CAD parameters are the same as in Fig. \@ref(fig:froc-vs-afroc-plot1) but the RAD parameters are $\mu = 1.1$ and $\zeta_1= -1$.
+In other words, the $\mu$ parameter is 10% larger and the thresholds are identical.
 This time there is much more common NLF range overlap in plot A and one is counting most of the marks for the CAD reader.
 The superior wAFROC-based performance of RAD is also apparent in B. Plots C and D correspond to $\zeta_1 = -\infty$, and they confirm the similar performances (apparent in plots A and B) with a slight superiority for RAD.